Hue

 • Color Management Systems: To ensure consistency of hues across different devices and media, color management systems are employed.
 These systems adjust colors based on the specific characteristics of each device, maintaining color accuracy.

 Hue is not just a technical concept; it also holds cultural and psychological significance.
-Different cultures associate hues with specific meanings and emotions.
+Different cultures associate it with specific meanings and emotions.
 For example:

 • Red: In Western cultures, red often symbolizes passion, danger, or excitement.
 In many Eastern cultures, it is associated with luck, prosperity, and celebration.